• Proposed

 Population and Trends

 Cortinarius quadrisporus is considered a rare species.
-It has small-sized globose secotioid pileus, white to slightly olivaceous or yellowish brown basidiomes; occurring under Nothofagus dombeyi and N. pumilio in northern Patagonia.
-No records have been made since the species publication (Nouhra et al. 2021).
+It has small-sized globose secotioid pileus, white to slightly olivaceous or yellowish brown basidiomes; occurring under Nothofagus spp. in northern Patagonia.
+No records have been made since the species' publication (Nouhra et al. 2021).
 It is expected that there are no more than 15-30 mature individuals per site, that would be found with a greater sampling effort.
-Then, considering that the species is associated with an increasingly threatened Nothofagus forests (Miranda et al., 2017; CONAF 1999 and 2020), it is approximated that the current population size is no bigger than 10,000 mature individuals.
-The generation time of this species is 50 years, and it is inferred that due to climate change and other threats, such as deforestation, fires increase, alien species and cattle, the area suitable for the specific forest which harbors this species will decrease conservatively 15% in the next 30 years (year 2050), and, as a consequence, the fungal population size is in continuing decline.
+Then, considering that the species is associated with increasingly threatened Nothofagus forests (CONAF et al. 1999, Miranda et al. 2017, CONAF 2020), it is estimated that the current population size is no bigger than 10,000 mature individuals.
+The three generation time period of this species is 50 years (Dahlberg and Mueller 2011), and it is suspected that due to climate change and other threats, such as deforestation, an increase in fires, alien species and cattle, the area suitable for the specific forest which harbours this species will decrease conservatively 15% in the next 30 years (year 2050), and, as a consequence, the fungal population size is in continuing decline.

 Habitat and Ecology

-This ectomycorrhizal species so far it has been found in association with Nothofagus dombeyi and Lophozonia obliqua (Nahuelbuta National Park and San Pablo de Tregua Reserve in Chile), N. dombeyi and N. pumilio (Nahuel Huapi National Park in Argentina), and N. dombeyi, L. alpina, and L. obliqua (Villarrica National Park in Chile).
+This ectomycorrhizal species so far it has been found in association with Nothofagus dombeyi and N. obliqua (Nahuelbuta National Park and San Pablo de Tregua Reserve in Chile), N. dombeyi and N. pumilio (Nahuel Huapi National Park in Argentina), and N. dombeyi, N. alpina, and N. obliqua (Villarrica National Park in Chile).

 Threats